Cicely Williams: Colonial Medical Service

-Williams was employed specifically as a "Woman Medical Officer"- a distinction she disagreed with, not least because it meant she was paid a lower rate than her male counterparts.
+Williams was employed specifically as a 'Woman Medical Officer'—a distinction she disagreed with, not least because it meant she was paid a lower rate than her male counterparts.
 Her role on the Gold Coast was to treat acutely ill infants and children, and give advice at a clinic level.
-Faced with the shocking rate of death and illness in the community, Williams trained nurses to do out-reach visits, and created well-baby visits for the local community.
+Faced with the shocking rate of death and illness in the community, Williams trained nurses to do out-reach visits, and created 'well-baby visits' for the local community.
 She also began a patient information card system to assist with record keeping.
 Williams, while supportive of modern medicine and scientific techniques, was one of the few colonial physicians who gave credence to traditional medicine and local knowledge.
 Williams noted that while the child mortality was high, newborns were not represented nearly as highly as toddlers between two and four years.
-The repeated presentation of young children with swollen bellies and stick thin limbs who very often died despite treatment, piqued Dr Williams' interest.
+The repeated presentation of young children with swollen bellies and stick thin limbs who very often died despite treatment, piqued Williams's interest.
 This condition was often diagnosed as pellagra, a vitamin deficiency, but Williams disagreed, and carried out autopsies on the dead children at great personal risk to herself (there were no antibiotics in colonial Ghana, and she became severely ill with streptococcal haemolysis from a cut during one such procedure).
-Williams asked the local women what they called this condition, and was told kwashiorkor, which Williams translated as "disease of the deposed child".
-Her findings- that the condition was due to a lack of protein in the diets of weanlings after the arrival of a new baby- were published in the Archives of Disease in Childhood in 1933.
+Williams asked the local women what they called the condition which afflicted these children, and was told kwashiorkor, which Williams translated as 'disease of the deposed child'.
+Her findings—that the condition was due to a lack of protein in the diets of weanlings after the arrival of a new baby—were published in the Archives of Disease in Childhood in 1933.

-Her colleagues in the colonies were quick to oppose her claims, particularly H.S.
-Stannus, regarded as an expert on African nutritional deficiency, and Williams thus followed up her paper with another, more directly contrasting kwashiorkor and pellagra, published in The Lancet in 1935.
+Her colleagues in the colonies were quick to oppose her claims, particularly H. S. Stannus, regarded as an expert on African nutritional deficiency, and Williams thus followed up her paper with another, more directly contrasting kwashiorkor and pellagra, published in The Lancet in 1935.
 This did little to sway medical opinion, and colonial physicians continued to avoid using the term kwashiorkor, or even acknowledge that it was a distinct condition from pellagra, despite the continued deaths of thousands of children who were being treated for the latter condition.
-Williams remarked about the ongoing issue "These men in Harley Street couldn't believe you unless you wore stripy trousers."
+Williams remarked about the ongoing issue that '[t]hese men in Harley Street couldn't believe you unless you wore stripy trousers'.

 Williams felt that kwashiorkor was a disease caused mostly through a lack of knowledge and information, and her desire to combine preventive and curative medicine caused her to clash with her superiors and in 1936, after over seven years of service on the Gold Coast, she was transferred 'in disgrace' to Malaya, to lecture at the University of Singapore.